mani1232/FancyCoins/README.md

 ![GitHub Downloads](https://img.shields.io/github/downloads/FancyMcPlugins/FancyCoins/total?logo=GitHub&style=flat-square)

 # Fancy Coins
-A simple plugin that adds an economy to your server (coins).
+A simple plugin that adds a secondary coin economy to your server.

 **Only supported for 1.19.4** _(might work in other version too tho)_<br>
 _Using [paper](https://papermc.io/downloads) is highly recommended_